Features

 Formulas

 Formulas are live calculations that render as inline pills.
 They can reference each other by name and update automatically.
+Place each formula on its own line.
+Multiple formulas on the same line may not evaluate correctly.

 1. Inline formulas

-Type = followed by a math expression — at the start of a line, after a space, or after punctuation.
+Type = followed by a math expression, at the start of a line, after a space, or after punctuation.
 Press Space or Enter to evaluate.
 The expression collapses into a pill showing the result.

 2. Named formulas